-From your date of registration, you must do the following:
+From your company’s date of VAT registration, you must do the following:

-- Pay any VAT due to HM Revenue & Customs (HMRC); you should do this promptly and ensure you have sufficient funds in your account to cover any VAT due.
+- Pay your VAT bill to HMRC – you should do this promptly and ensure you have sufficient funds in your account to cover any VAT due.
 There are different deadlines if you use the Annual Accounting Scheme or payments on account.
 You must pay by the deadline which will be shown on your completed VAT Return.

-What are the other benefits of being VAT registered?
+What are the benefits of being VAT registered?

 VAT registration is something many of our clients choose to do.
-As contractors, it gives them a more professional appearance.
+As contractors, it gives them a more professional and credible appearance.
 It is also very useful for claiming back VAT on business expenses.